| Park / Campground | Usage (day use, camping, etc.) - Legend | Opening and Closing | |

 P0N 1H0

-- Tidewater Provincial Park, a partnered park operated under agreement with the Moose Cree First Nation, is located in the northernmost part of Ontario near the salt waters of James Bay and Hudson Bay.
+- Tidewater Provincial Park, located in the northern most part of Ontario near the salt waters of James Bay and Hudson Bay, is operated through an agreement with Moose Cree First Nation.

 - This special park attracts visitors and campers looking for an unusual and exciting outdoor experience.